Back to "Guides"

 Semantically related words are phrases or terms that connect to your main keyword, either as synonyms (like "dongles" for widgets) or contextually linked ideas (like "event supplies" or "party equipment").

-• Search engines use them to understand context.
-If your page mentions "widget hire", "dongle repairs", and "wotzit storage", Google knows your business covers the full lifecycle of these products.
+• Search engines use them to work out context.
+If your page mentions "widget hire", "dongle repairs", and "wotzit storage", Google knows your business covers the whole lifecycle of these products.

-• Visitors get a clearer picture of your services without its text feeling repetitive.
+• Visitors get a clearer picture of your services, without the text feeling repetitive.

 So, instead of repeating "widget hire in Manchester" ten times, try: